gabrielvincent/switcharoo/CONFIGURE.md

 - **strip_html_from_workspace_title:**_[boolean]_ Strips the HTML tags from the workspace title.
 - **launcher:**_[Launcher]_ Configuration for the launcher.
 - **key:**_[string]_ The key to use to open the Overview mode (like "tab" or "alt_r").
 This is used to register the keybinding to open the Overview mode.
-If you want to only open using a modifier, set this to the modifier name like `super` or directly use `super_l`.
-This value is then turned into a modifier keybind like `super_l` as `super` cant be bound as a key.
+If you want to only open using a modifier, set this to the modifier name like `super_l`.
 - **modifier:**_[Modifier]_ The modifier that must be pressed together with the key to open the Overview mode (like ctrl).
 This MUST be one of these modifiers: `Alt, Ctrl, Super, Shift`.
 DON'T enclose the value in `""` as this is not a string but an enum variant.
 - **filter_by:**_[List<FilterBy>]_ Filter the windows by the provided filter.
 This is a list of the following objects.
     - **same_class**: Only includes windows of the same class / type.
 If you currently have alacritty open, only alacritty windows will be shown.